Babar Saleem Swati

-Babar Saleem Swati (بابر سلیم سواتی) also known as Babar Saleem Khan Jahangiri is a Pakistani landlord and politician who is the Speaker of the Provincial Assembly of Khyber Pakhtunkhwa since 29 February 2024.
+Babar Saleem Swati (بابر سلیم سواتی) (born 3 June 1962) also known as Babar Saleem Khan Jahangiri is a Pakistani politician and landlord who is the Speaker of the Provincial Assembly of Khyber Pakhtunkhwa since 29 February 2024.
 He is member of the Provincial Assembly of Khyber Pakhtunkhwa from the constituency PK-37 Mansehra -II.
 Previously, he was a member of the Provincial Assembly from 2018 to 2022 and served as Advisor to the Chief Minister on Home and Tribal Affairs from October 2022 till January 2023.
 He belongs to the Jehangiri family within the Swati tribe of Mansehra.

 Background

 Babar Saleem Swati was born into Jehangiri family of the Khyber Pakhtunkhwa's first biggest Jageerdar tribe, The Swatis.
 His forefather Sultan Jehangir Gabri, a grandson of Sultan Pakhal Gibari was the ruler of Sultanate of Swat.

 Babar Saleem Swati is the grandson of Jageerdar Jummah Khan Swati who was the fourth "Khan of Mansehra City" during British Rule and great-grandson of Jageerdar Zaman Khan Swati who was the third inherited "Khan of Mansehra" during the Sikh rule.
 His uncle Tariq Khan Swati had been member for provincial assembly for the 3 consecutives terms from 1990 to 2002.
 His grandfather's brother Ali Gohar Khan Swati was the fifth Khan of Mansehra, prominent leader of All India Muslim League, governor of Sirnagar, agriculture minister of Kashmir state and had the title of "Khan Bahadur" given by the viceroy of India.